Protecting North Atlantic right whales from collisions with ships in the Gulf of St. Lawrence

 - Planning for the future

-This season, Transport Canada is using two measures to protect right whales in the Gulf of St. Lawrence:
+This season, Transport Canada is using two measures to protect North Atlantic right whales in the Gulf of St. Lawrence:

-- Shown in pink in the map below, from April 28 to November 15, 2019, a fixed speed restriction is in place in a large area known as the speed reduction zone or the static zone in which:
+- Shown in pink in the map below, from April 28 to November 15, 2019, a fixed speed restriction is in place (the speed restriction applied to vessels 20 meters or more until July 8, 2019, and now applies to vessels above 13 meters) in a large area known as the speed restriction zones or the northern and southern static zones in which:

-- vessels 20 metres and above cannot travel over 10 knots (except where required for safety reasons)
+- vessels above 13 meters length over all cannot travel over 10 knots (except where required for safety reasons)

 - other vessels are encouraged to respect this limit

-- Shown in green, temporary speed restrictions are implemented in designated areas within the shipping lanes when a right whale is spotted in or near the shipping lane.
-These are identified as dynamic shipping sectors A, B, C, and D on the map.
+- Shown in green, temporary speed restrictions are implemented in designated areas within the shipping lanes when a North Atlantic right whale is spotted in or near the shipping lane.
+These are identified as dynamic shipping sectors A, B, C, D and E on the map.

 Weather and sea conditions can impact the safe operation of a vessel.
-Vessels in the static zone and dynamic shipping lanes, when the speed restriction is in effect, are required to operate at a maximum of 10 knots only when safe to do so.
+Vessels in the static zones and dynamic shipping zones, when the speed restriction is in effect, are required to operate at a maximum of 10 knots only when safe to do so.
+Navigational warnings lifting the speed restriction will be issued to that effect for adverse weather conditions jeopardizing the safety of vessels.

 For navigational warnings (formerly known as notices to shipping) currently in force, visit the Canadian Coast Guard website.